Camawama/FullStop/README.md

 * You may copy, distribute, and modify this software as long as any derivative work is also licensed under the GPLv3.
 * Any software that incorporates code from this project must also be released under the GPLv3.
 * The source code must be made available with any distributed version of this software or any derivatives.

-### You CAN
-* Use this mod in a modpack – Feel free to include this mod in any modpack, public or private.
-* Modify and distribute – You may modify this mod and distribute your modified version, but only if you also distribute the source code and license it under GPLv3.
-* Create your own addons or extensions – You can develop code that interacts with this mod, such as addons or compatibility layers, as long as they comply with GPLv3 requirements.
-* Submit contributions – You’re welcome to submit pull requests to this repository.
-By doing so, you agree that your contributions will be licensed under the GPLv3.

-### You CANNOT
-* Redistribute the mod without source code – If you distribute this mod, or a derivative of it, you must make the source code available as well, as per GPLv3 requirements.
-* Use any code from this mod in proprietary software – Any code based on or incorporating this mod must be released under GPLv3, meaning proprietary (closed-source) use is not permitted.
-* Re-license this mod – You cannot change the license of this mod or any derivative of it.
-Any modifications must continue to be licensed under GPLv3.

-### Disclaimer
-<sub>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.</sub>